 - 4-Channel PSIU6 Driver — Dr. Diego Contreras

-- Dual Channel Photo switch w/ Analog output — Dr. Yael E. Cohen
+- Dual Channel Photo switch w/ Analog output — Dr. Yale E. Cohen

 - 8-Channel Feed Monitor System — Grill labs

-- Subject response time box — Coslett lab
+- Subject response time box — Coslett labs

 To support the University of Pennsylvania research community as well as external customers in applying electronic design expertise as well as embedded systems solutions to their research needs.